ROBIN HARDING

 Robin Harding

-I am an Associate Professor of Government in the Department of Politics and International Relations at the University of Oxford and the Gillian Peele Fellow in Politics at Lady Margaret Hall.
+I am a Professor of Politics in the Department of Politics and International Relations at the University of Oxford and the Gillian Peele Fellow in Politics at Lady Margaret Hall.
 My research focuses primarily on the relationship between political institutions and public policy outcomes, in areas such as education, healthcare, and the environment.
 I also have a broad interest in questions related to electoral accountability, and in particular how it is affected by policy attribution.

 Picture